Demolition underway of Parkland school building where 17 died in mass shooting

 Due to the declaration, the Broward public school district was closed on Thursday, the same day that the demolition of the 1200 building was set to begin.

-The families of some of those who died were there to watch it begin.
+The families of some of those who died were there to watch the beginning of the demolition which will take a couple of weeks.
 They have differing views about the demolition.

 "I want the building gone," said Lori Alhadeff, whose 14-year-old daughter Alyssa died there.